-What are conservatory prices 2020?
+What are average conservatory prices in 2020?

 The expected average cost of a conservatory for 2020 has remained fairly stable, which is good news for homeowners who want that extra living space.